mlehotay/ier/IER-paper/IER-paper.md

 These features describe a **class of dynamical regimes**, independently of any experiential interpretation.

-For descriptive convenience, such regimes will be referred to as **Unified Experiential Field–type regimes**, or **UEF-type regimes**.
-This label carries no ontological commitment beyond the structural features just listed.
+For descriptive convenience, such regimes will be referred to as **Unified Experiential Field–type regimes** (corresponding to what the IER specification terms a *Unified Experiential Field*, or UEF).
+The label introduces no ontological commitment beyond the structural features listed.

 ---